RACHEL KAPLAN, PHD STUDENT IN ATMOSPHERIC SCIENCES

 Working with a new flavor of echosounder data has presented me with puzzles that are teaching me to navigate different modes of data collection and their analytical implications, such as for the cruise track data above.
 I’ll never take data collected along a standardized grid for granted again!

 I’ve also learned new techniques that I am excited to apply to my research in the Northern California Current (NCC) region.
 For example, there are two primary different ways of detecting krill swarms in echosounder data: by comparing the results of two different acoustic frequencies, and by training a computer algorithm to recognize swarms based on their dimensions and other characteristics.
 After trying a few different approaches with the Antarctic data this season, I developed a way to combine these techniques.
 In the resulting dataset, two different methods have confirmed that a given area represents krill, which gives me a lot of confidence in it.
 I’m looking forward to applying this technique to my NCC data, and using it to assess some of my next research questions.

-Throughout it all, the highlight of this season has been being part of an amazing field team.
-I’m here with Kim Bernard (as a co-advised student, I refer to Kim as my “krill advisor” and Leigh as my “whale advisor”), and undergraduate Abby Tomita, who just started her senior year at OSU remotely from Palmer.
-From nights full of net tows to busy days in the lab, we’ve become a well-oiled machine, and laughed a lot along the way.
-Working with the two of them makes me sure that we’ll be able to best any difficulties that come up.
+Throughout it all, the highlight of the field season was being part of an amazing field team.
+I worked alongside CEOAS professor Kim Bernard and undergraduate Abby Tomita, who actually started her senior year at OSU remotely from Palmer.
+From nights full of net tows to busy days in the lab, we became a well-oiled machine, and laughed a lot along the way.
+Working with the two of them always made me confident that we’d be able to best any difficulties that come up.